appsody/website/content/docs/stacks/modify.md

 This is {{.stack.variable1}}, this is {{.stack.variable2}} and this is {{.stack.variable3}}.
 ```

-**Note:** Custom variables must begin with an alphanumeric character.
+> Custom variables must begin with an alphanumeric character.

 If you want to use other templating libraries that have the same `{{ }}` delimiters, wrap your variables with `{{"{{ }}"}}`.
 This leaves your templating variable intact without causing an error during the `stack package` command.